With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreCommunity Behavioral Health Center is a mental health clinic in Fresno County, California, located at 7171 North Cedar Avenue, 93720 zip code.
-Community Behavioral Health Center offers hospital inpatient treatment.
-Community Behavioral Health Center provides psychotropic medication, activity therapy and group therapy to young adults, adults and seniors 65 or older.
+Learn MoreCommunity Behavioral Health Center is a mental health treatment center in Fresno County, CA, located at 7171 North Cedar Avenue, 93720 zip code area.
+Community Behavioral Health Center provides hospital inpatient treatment.
+Community Behavioral Health Center offers couples/family therapy, psychotropic medication and group therapy to young adults, adults and seniors 65 or older.
 Community Behavioral Health Center also supports people with serious mental illness.
-Some other services provided by Community Behavioral Health Center include case management.
+Additional services at Community Behavioral Health Center consist of case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.